AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 #### Top-Level Transform Fluent Interface

-When using a transform at the top-level (outside of shell), you get a fluent interface to faciliate manual constructioni and use.
+When using a transform at the top-level (outside of shell), you get a fluent interface to faciliate manual construction and use.

 Example: